 Section 404: Management Assessment of Internal Controls

-Section 404 states all annual financial reports must include an Internal Control report explicitly outlining the responsibility of management to maintain an adequate internal control structure, an assessment of the effectiveness of the internal control structure, and any shortcomings in those controls.
+Section 404 states that all annual reports must include an Internal Control report explicitly outlining management’s responsibility to maintain an adequate internal control structure, an assessment of its effectiveness, and any shortcomings in those controls.
 Independent external auditors must also attest to the accuracy of the company’s statement that internal controls are in place and effective.
+Section 404 includes additional requirements such as a review of a company’s internal controls by external auditors and all provides exemptions for certain company’s.
+AuditBoard’s review of SOX 404 offers more detailed information on this SOX section.

-The external 404 audit must be performed by independent auditors who exercise professional skepticism and their judgment to examine the state of internal controls at publicly traded companies.
+To limit conflicts of interest, the external 404 audit must be performed by independent auditors who exercise professional skepticism and judgment to examine the state of internal controls at publicly traded companies.

 The Benefits of SOX 404 Compliance

-One of the key outcomes of Sarbanes Oxley was the end of self-regulation and the establishment of independent oversight of the auditing process through the Public Company Accounting Oversight Board (PCAOB).
-The PCAOB has the power to establish industry standards, investigate fraud allegations, and regulate audit firms.
-Indeed, the PCAOB performs regular audits of the auditors to ensure that quality remains high and industry best practices are being followed.
+One of the critical outcomes of Sarbanes Oxley was the end of self-regulation and the establishment of independent oversight of the auditing process through the Public Company Accounting Oversight Board (PCAOB).
+The PCAOB can establish industry standards, investigate fraud allegations, and regulate audit firms.
+Indeed, the PCAOB performs regular audits of the auditors to ensure that quality remains high and industry best practices are followed.

 Image: PCAOB Logo